angelawong3/notes-generator/README.md

 # Notes Generator

-## This is the repository for the team profile generator
+## This is the repository for the notes generator

 ## Table of Contents